quantiaconsulting/amplicon_metagenomics/DataImport_and_Tax_management/readme.md

 ```

 ## Import ASV table obtained outside QIIME2 into it
 Sometimes it is useful to apply DADA2 outside QIIME2.
 Nonetheless, it is always possibile to import DADA2 ASVs table in QIIME2.
+:walking:
 ```
 cd